 Tally Pays is the heart of Tally debt management solutions.
-With this service, Tally will extend you a line of credit, based on a soft pull to your report.
-You’ll be offered a variable APR between 7.9 percent and 25.9 percent (accurate as of May 2019).
-To qualify for Tally, you’ll need a minimum credit score of 660.
+With this service, Tally will extend you a line of credit, based on a soft pull of your credit report.
+You’ll be offered a variable APR between 7.9% and 25.9% (accurate as of January 2021).

 Once you’ve secured a line of credit, you can link your credit card accounts and let Tally start making payments for you.
 The app will automatically make payments based on its algorithm to try to save you as much on interest as possible and pay down your debt quickly.

 Tally only makes payments to credit cards on your behalf if it can save you money on interest.
 That means if you have any cards with a lower interest rate than your Tally line of credit, the service won’t make payments on those cards.
 (Note: Tally always makes the minimum payment on your card.
 Read more on late fee protection later.)

 Once per month, Tally will bill you the full amount of all the payments it has made, which you’ll pay against the Tally line of credit.
 Just like with a credit card, your Tally bill will have a minimum payment, calculated as follows: